chadhs/prependtext2file/README.md

 ## Usage

 - activate alfred and type in your keyword
-- after your keyword type the exact text you want to append to your file
+- after your keyword type the exact text you want to prepend to your file
-- press enter to append
+- press enter to prepend

 ## Pro Tips

-- install the plugin more than once and choose a different keyword to create shortcuts to append to multiple files
+- install the plugin more than once and choose a different keyword to create shortcuts to prepend to multiple files
 - change the name of the workflow AND the keyword title for each file you install it for

 example keywords:  ppideas ppprojects ppblog